 Theme Class number of times Description Information security (highly recommended to follow the information security Overview, character e-learning course), introduction of available Media Center software, perform input and file 3 basic operations from the terminal such as login, logout, input of alphabet and creation Japanese characters, create, save and print documents, and submission of results.
-UNIX command 2 Use of basic UNIX commands, understanding of the file system, build shell 2 redirections and pipes to deal with important files.
-Formatting taxt 3 Text formatting using LaTeX.
-Inclusion of charts, graphics, tables and Formatting text 5 equations Craphics 2 Basics of charting (plot, axis scale, notes).
-Use of GNUPLOT to graphic Graphics aphics 2 functions and numerical data.
-Basics of programming.
-Understanding of the structure of programs and how Programming 5 to alter their flow by using repetition and conditional branching.
+UNIX command 2 Use of basic UNIX commands, understanding of the file system, build shell redirections and pipes to deal with important files.
+2 Text formatting using LaTeX.
+Inclusion of charts, graphics, tables and Formatting text 3 equations Graphics C Basics of charting (plot, axis scale, notes).
+Use of GNUPLOT to graphic 2 functions and numerical data.
+Programming Basics of programming.
+Understanding of the structure of programs and how 5 to alter their flow by using repetition and conditional branching.
 Use of Fortran to create actual programs.